josephrodini/COVID-project/README.md

 ### Presentation

-- Click here to see the slides.

-- Click here to see the video.
+- Click here to see the slides [as a PDF]() or [as a Powerpoint file (Powerpoint contains speaker notes)](https://github.com/josephrodini/COVID-project/blob/segment-4/Presentation/COVID-project.pptx).

 ## Summary